rticommunity/rticonnext-vc-copilot/README.md

 You will also need to install the GitHub Copilot Chat extension.

+To use the Connext for Github Copilot extension, you need to login to your Connext Chatbot account.

+You can do that by opening the command palette and selecting "Connext: Login".

+You can log out of your Connext Chatbot account by opening the command palette and selecting "Connext: Logout".

+If you do not log in, the Connext expert will ask you to log in when you try to ask a question.

 ## Features

 **Chat View**: You can get assistance from the Connext expert directly in the